mainmatter/mainmatter.com/src/posts/2024-05-24-embroider-update.md

 rewritten app that concats all the styles provided by the classic addons into a file `assets/vendor.css`, and this file is referenced in the `index.html`.
 Vite has no trouble consuming that.
 But now, we want to get rid of the rewritten app step.
-To inverse the control, we use a special identifier in the `index.html` that starts with `@embroider`.
+To invert the control, we use a special identifier in the `index.html` that starts with `@embroider`.
 For instance: `@embroider/core/vendor.css`.
 Then we implement our own Vite resolver plugin that is able to recognize this identifier and ask Embroider to return the content for this file.
-Embroider executes a code that is very similar to the code that was initially used to create the `assets/vendor.css` in the rewritten app, but this time, it doesn’t write any file: it just returns the content to Vite as “virtual” content.
+Embroider executes code that is very similar to the code initially used to create the `assets/vendor.css` in the rewritten app, but this time, it doesn’t write any
+file: it just returns the content to Vite as “virtual” content.

 ### Progress and next steps